dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 ```

 > [!NOTE]
 > Using database default values requires that the database column has a default value constraint configured.
-This is done automatically by EF Core migrations when using <xref:Microsoft.EntityFrameworkCore.RelationalPropertyBuilderExtensions.HasDefaultValueSql%2A> or <xref:Microsoft.EntityFrameworkCore.RelationalPropertyBuilderExtensions.HasDefaultValue%2A>.
+This is done automatically by EF Core migrations when using <xref:Microsoft.EntityFrameworkCore.RelationalPropertyBuilderExtensions.HasDefaultValueSql*> or <xref:Microsoft.EntityFrameworkCore.RelationalPropertyBuilderExtensions.HasDefaultValue*>.
 Make sure to create the default constraint on the column in some other way when not using EF Core migrations.

 ### Using nullable properties